 Almost all histories of the international tax regime begin with the League of Nations: from the model conventions issued by its Fiscal Committee in 1928, to the Mexico and London draft model conventions.
-The latter was agreed by a group of primarily European countries in 1946 at Somerset House, just across the road from where I… Continue reading “Futile and unrewarding”: the wilderness years of the international tax regime, even forming the template for its United Nations equivalent.
+The latter was agreed by a group of primarily European countries in 1946 at Somerset House, just across the road from where I… Continue reading “Futile and unrewarding”: the wilderness years of the international tax regime

 Over the past year I’ve worked with the secretariat of the Intergovernmental Group of 24* on a paper that discusses how developing countries could engage with a range of international tax cooperation issues.
 The paper can be downloaded here: Developing countries’ role in international tax cooperation [pdf].
 The G-24 plays a caucusing role for its… Continue reading Developing Countries’ Role in International Tax Cooperation

 Some follow-up on parliamentary scrutiny of the UK-Senegal treaty

 As my last post anticipated, the ratification of the UK-Senegal tax treaty was debated in parliament last week.
 It was great that a debate on the impact of a tax treaty between the UK and a developing country happened at all.
 Some important issues came up: What is the role of the Department for International… Continue reading Some follow-up on parliamentary scrutiny of the UK-Senegal treaty

 Questions the opposition should ask about the new UK-Senegal tax treaty

 Back in February, the UK and Senegal signed a bilateral tax treaty.
 The treaty is up for ratification this week, so I thought it time to take a look.
 Ratification happens through the delegated legislation committee, and entails very little debate.
 The last time a treaty between the UK and a developing country was ratified,… Continue reading Questions the opposition should ask about the new UK-Senegal tax treaty